-Recommendation 2: Utilise conditions prior to disbursement whenever possible.
-Conditions prior to disbursement are especially important with SOEs because of the likelihood of prepayment and/or company management could be changed by the government, subject to government interference, stricken by ineffective bureaucrats or beholden to political conflict.
+Recommendation 2: Utilise conditions prior disbursement whenever possible.
+Conditions prior to disbursement are especially important with SOEs because the likelihood of prepayment and/or company management could be changed by the government, subject to government interference, stricken by ineffective bureaucrats or beholden to political conflict.
 While leverage over an SOE, especially a large one is limited, leverage is highest prior to disbursement.
-Conditions prior to disbursement also strengthen repeat transactions by making subsequent financing conditional upon achievement of objectives identified in previous transactions where relevant.
+Conditions prior to disbursement also strengthen repeat transactions by financing making subsequent conditional achievement of objectives identified in previous transactions where relevant.